Equivariant $H\underline{\mathbb{F}}_p$-modules are wild: Representation type

 Intuitively, tame algebras are those whose infinitely many isomorphism classes of indecomposable representations can be completely ``described'' and they are parametrized by a single parameter.
 On the other hand, wild algebras have hopelessly complicated representation theory with arbitrarily large families of indecomposable representations.
 These families are so large, each wild $k$-algebra contains the representation theory of every finite dimensional $k$-algebra.
 It is therefore rather surprising that an algebra with infinitely many indecomposables must be either tame or wild.

-It is common to collect algebras with ``describable'' representation theory, namely those of finite and tame representation type, and refer to both as ``tame''.
-With this terminology, Drozd's famous theorem is often referred to as the ``tame-wild dichotomy''.
+It is common to collect algebras with ``describable'' representation theory, namely those of finite and tame representation type, and refer to both as tame.
+With this terminology, Drozd's famous theorem is often referred to as the tame-wild dichotomy.

-The term ``describable'' is meant to indicate a complete and meaningful classification, not just a bijection with another collection of objects.
+The term describable is meant to indicate a complete and meaningful classification, not just a bijection with another collection of objects.
 As an example, although $\Z$ is not a field, it is instructive to think of the fundamental theorem of finitely-generated $\Z$-modules.
 Here there are infinitely many indecomposables, but we can completely classify them; indecomposables are of the form $\Z$ or $\Z/(p^n\Z)$ for any choice of prime $p$ and positive integer $n$.

 In the literature, the three representation types (finite, tame, and wild) are typically defined for $k$-algebras over an algebraically closed field $k=\bar{k}$.
 To talk about these notions over arbitrary fields, one usually extends scalars to the algebraic closure (or at least separable closure).
 We are interested in finite fields, so we naively extend the definitions of finite and wild representation types to arbitrary fields.
-The definition of tame does not extend as easily to arbitrary fields and we will not require it.
-Rather, when dealing with infinite representation type, we will emphasize the difference between ``describable'' and wild.
+It is less clear how to meaningfully extend tame representation type to arbitrary fields and we do not pursue it.

 \begin{definition}[Finite and infinite representation type] A $k$-algebra is said to be of \emph{finite representation type} or simply to be \emph{representation finite} if it has only finitely many isomorphism classes of indecomposable modules.
 Otherwise, the algebra is said to have \emph{infinite representation type} or be \emph{representation infinite}. \end{definition}